 A waterproof day backpack– the number of people damaging their phones or cameras due to water damage is still surprisingly high.
 This is the case probably because a lot of people still underestimate the importance of a waterproof backpack in which you can store all of your valuables while exploring around.
-According to JanSport BackPacks, you should always invest in a product that is comfortable, smartly-designed and comes with great features especially when you’re going for backpacking.
+You should always invest in a product that is comfortable, smartly-designed and comes with great features especially when you’re going for backpacking.

 Quick Dry Towel– I guess you’re starting to see the pattern here.
 The weather in Bali is very humid and you’ll want to take a lot of waterproof/quick-dry things.
 A quick-dry towel is a great choice for a backpacking journey if you want to dry off quickly after a surf or a swim and head to the next destination.